gdg-x/hoverboard/docs/tutorials/06-seo.md

-⚠️ Works only on Blaze plan! (costs around $60/month)
+⚠️ Works only on the Blaze plan! (costs around $60/month)

 ## Setup